mregni/EmbyStat/README.md

 * SCSS styling

 # Roadmap
 A lot of things need to be done before I can go life with this and publish my first 1.0 release.
-This will be when all features from the Emby statistics plugin are inmplemented in EmbyStat.
+This will happen when all features from the Emby statistics plugin are inmplemented in EmbyStat.